Souvlaki42/active-forks/README.md

 A Next.js app that shows the active forks of a GitHub repository.

+## TODO

+For todos, work in progress, and ideas, see [the project board](https://github.com/users/Souvlaki42/projects/3).

 ## Getting Started

 First, run the development server: